Find out what formats are available in the Apple TV app

 4K video plays at a higher resolution.
-While HD videos support a resolution of 1920x1080, the resolution of 4K videos is 3840x2160, enabling more detailed and sharper imagery.
-Videos in 4K look great on compatible televisions.|
+HD videos support a resolution of 1920 x 1080, but the resolution of 4K videos is 3840 x 2160, which offers sharper and more detailed imagery.

 HDR videos have a broader range of colors and luminance.
-Videos with HDR look great on any size screen.

 On Apple TV 4K, content automatically plays in the HDR format that is compatible with your television.

-What you need to watch the highest-quality video available
+Here's what you need to watch the highest-quality video available

 - An Internet connection fast enough to watch high-quality content.